lijiaqi0315/FastTrip/README.md

 ## Acknowledgments

 * We thank Yanbin Wang (Peking University), and Shaohua Li (CEA, LanZhou) for testing the FastTrip package and Zhigang Peng (Georgia Tech) for valuable advice.
-We appreciate Rongjiang Wang (GFZ) for providing the source code of QSEIS.
+* We appreciate Rongjiang Wang (GFZ) for providing the source code of QSEIS (Wang, 1999).
 * We thank the Institute for Cyber-Enabled Research (ICER) at Michigan State University, the Extreme Science and Engineering Discovery Environment (XSEDE supported by NSF grant ACI-1053575), and the High-performance Computing Platform of Peking University for providing the high-performance computing resources.
 * This research was supported by NSF grant 1802247 and the startup fund of Min Chen at Michigan State University.